 You will need:

 - A dog that is an appropriate age to train.
 A geriatric dog or a very young puppy would not be appropriate.

 - A dog that is relatively “easy to train” is best for this project.
 Dogs who are not food motivated or who do not enjoy training are not appropriate.

-- If you choose to work with a friend’s or client’s dog, be aware that you need to have very frequent (ideally daily) access to the dog to complete this project.
+- If you choose to work with a friend’s or client’s dog, be aware that you need to have very frequent (ideally daily) access to the dog to complete this project over a period of at least a month.
 Once or twice a week will not be sufficient.